antrea-io/antrea/docs/troubleshooting.md

 curl 127.0.0.1:8001/apis/controlplane.antrea.tanzu.vmware.com
 ```

+### Using antctl proxy

+Antctl supports running a reverse proxy (similar to the kubectl one) which
+enables access to the entire Antrea Controller API (not just aggregated API
+Services), but does not secure the TLS connection between the proxy and the
+Controller.
+Refer to the [antctl documentation](antctl.md#antctl-proxy) for more
+information.

 ### Directly accessing the antrea-controller API

 If you want to directly access the antrea-controller API, you need to get its